chrisdrackett/rxdb/docs-src/replication-graphql.md

 An `Observable` that emits `true` when the replication is doing something, `false` when not.

+## Important Notes

+RxDB stores the status of replication as a local document on your collection.
+Because of this if you subscribe to events on your collection its possible that you will get update events related to replication.
+These start with the string `rxdbreplicationgraphql` which can be used to ignore these if needed.

 **NOTICE:** To play around, check out the full example of the RxDB [GraphQL replication with server and client](https://github.com/pubkey/rxdb/tree/master/examples/graphql)